-(The AAML curriculum follows on the next page.)
+(The AALS curriculum follows on the next page.)

-\Students with significant prior ministry experience do not need to take an internship.
+^{}Students with significant prior ministry experience do not need to take an internship.
 They may select another course from the program.

-AA in Ministry Leadership Curriculum (Reviewed & slightly updated Jan 2023.)
+AA in Leadership Studies Curriculum (Reviewed & slightly revised, May 2023.)

-Any & all of these courses will apply to the 4-year BAML program.
+Any & all of these courses will apply to the 4-year BALS program.